schein-cyber/Quantum-Tomography-And-Bell-Test-/README.md

 # Code 2 - Quantum Tomography - Simulation.py

 Description - This code contains the simulation of the quantum tomography experiment.
 The system is completely mimiced by the code, including the optical setup and the random polarization of the laser.
-The code emulates 3 total bit amounts, 1000, 5000, 10000 and then constructs the density matrices of the corresponding measurements, and plots them on a 3d graph similarly the density matrices codes.
+The code emulates 3 total bit amounts, 1000, 5000 and 10000.
+It then constructs the density matrices of the corresponding measurements, and plots them on a 3d graph similarly the density matrices codes.
 Additionally, the code mimics the HWP by switching Bob's H and V states, plotting the corresponding density matrices as well.

 inputs -

-outputs -
+outputs - 6 Density matrices in numerical form, for the following cases: 1000, 5000 and 1000 bits, with or without a HWP.
+1 Graph of the 6 density matrices in a 3d representation, with the corresponding labels.

 # Code 3 - Quantum Tomography - Raw Data Extraction.py